-STURLA-STILES TRAGEDY.
-By O. G. Turner Author of Integral Education, Love vs. Fascination, etc. Pp. 265, 12mo.
+STURIA-STILES TRAGEDY.
+By O. G. Turner Author of Integral Education, Love vs. Fascination, etc. Pp. 265, 12mô.
 Fredonia, N. Y.: O. E.

-Perhaps no tragedy ever brought to the surface a more startling revelation of human character and depravity than that of the shooting of Charles Stiles, a reckless gambler and speculator of Chicago, by his mistress, Theresa Sturla, an Italian women.
-It occurred at the Palmer House, Chicago, July 10th,
+Perhaps no tragedy ever brought to the surface a more startling revelation of human character and depravity than that of the shooting of Charles Stiles, a reckless gambler and speculator of Chicago, by his mistress.
+Theresa Sturla, an Italian women.
+It occur-red at the Palmer House, Chicago, July 16th,

-The author of the present volume has sought to present a complete survey of the character of the principal actors, and the details of the horrible affair through the prosecution to the acquittal of the scarlet woman.
+The author of the present volume has sought to present a complete survey of the character of the principal actors, and the de-tails of the horrible affair through the prosecution to the acquittal of the scarlet weinan.

-In doing this she has remorselessly laid bare the secret sins of society which makes such crimes possible and at the same time she offends not the most sensitive delicacy.
-We believe the story has never before been published and it has deep interest as a legal report to the lawyer; in the high medical testimony touching the vexed question of in-sanity it attracts the physician; in its mental phases it is still more interesting to the student of psychology.
+In doing this she has remorsdessly laid bare the secret sins of society which makes such crimes possible and at the same time she offends not the most sensitive delicacy.
+We believe the story has never before been published and it has deep interest as a legal report to the lawyer; in the high medical testimony touching the vexed question of in-sanity it attracts the physician; in its meatal phases it is still more interesting to the student of psychology.
+The last part of the book in devoted to concan be foretold to a minute.

-The last part of the book is devoted to conclusions by the author and in many respects is the most valuable portion.
-It is a sum-Faithful," which goes off hourly; its eruption | ming up and application of the lesson receivcan be foretold to a minute.
 It never fails to reach the height of one hundred and seventy-five feet.
-I could not but think of Mil-Resulting from the Desecration of Marriage," consideration of "Crimes and Corruptions Resulting from the Desecration of Marriage," "Early Influence and Education as affecting Character," "Social and Moral Inequality of the Sexes encourages Libertinism," "Man and Woman," "Degradation of Labor and Extravagence in dress, a cause of Prostitution" "Materials and Sexes of Crimes" tion," "Intemperance as a cause of Crime."
+I could not but think of Milton's lines.
+"Early Influence and Education as affecting "Early innuence and Education as anecting Character," "Social and Moral Inequality of the Sexes encourages Libertinism," "Man and Woman," "Degradation of Labor and Extravagence in dress, a cause of Prostitution," "Intemperance as a cause of Crime."
 On all these important subjects the author is at home and discusses them in a practical common sense way, speaking directly to the mark and uttering telling truths on every

 WAR SONGS FOR ANNIVERSARIES AND GATH-ERINGS OF SOLDIERS.
-Boston: Oliver Ditson & Co.
-Chicago: Lyon & Healy.
-Paper, 96 pp.,
+Boston: Oliver Inten-& Co.
+Chicago; Lyon & Healy, Paper, 95 pp., Svo.
+Frice 50 cents.

 As the title implies this is a collection of those stirring melodies that came into notice during our great national struggle.
 These songs will always have a charm to those who remember the courage and enthusiasm they once inspired.
-The collection also includes many of the older patriotic tunes, as well as a number of those consoling hymns appropriate for memorial and funeral occasions.
-The music is for male voices and has accompaniments for piano or organ.
+The collection also includes many of the older patriotic tunes, as well as a number of those consoling hymns appropriate for memorial and tuneral occasions.
+The music is for male voices and has accompaniments for piane or organ.